harrykipper/x210/README.md

 # x210
-random stuff for the 51nb x210
+patches and mods for the 51nb x210